komejo/d8-theming-guide/README.md

 > *Create a new core theme (code name "classy") that contains a copy of the all current core template files; this is for the "sensible 2/3" camp.
 And then modify all of the core/modules template files to contain minimal classes (only those needed for functionality); this would be for the "clean 1/3" camp.
 To ensure that Seven and Bartik continue to function properly, they should use "classy" as their base theme.*

 Classy will be a `base theme` which *Bartik* and *Seven* will extend from.

+[@todo]: Link to classy node where the classy.info.yml is assigned to Dries.

 ### Coding standards